Hiroshinoharu/Hiroshinoharu/README.md

 ###

 <p align="left">I'm  a dedicated Computer Science (Infrastructure) student at Technological University Dublin, graduating in 2026.
-With a strong foundation in programming languages such as Python, Java, C, and JavaScript, Max has honed skills in web development, networking (Cisco Certified), and database management.
-He has developed several projects, including an AI-powered Tic Tac Toe game and a language translation app.
+With a strong foundation in programming languages such as Python, Java, C, and JavaScript, I have honed skills in web development, networking (Cisco Certified), and database management.
+I has developed several projects, including an AI-powered Tic Tac Toe game and a language translation app.
 Max is passionate about technology, particularly artificial intelligence and networking, and is constantly expanding his knowledge through hands-on projects and certifications.
 He is fluent in English and Russian, with proficiency in Irish and Spanish.</p>

 ###